Brandywine Museum of Art: Contents

 The museum's permanent collection features American illustration, still life works, and landscape painting by Jasper Francis Cropsey, Harvey Dunn, Peter Hurd, Maxfield Parrish, Howard Pyle, William Trost Richards, Barclay Rubincam, and Jessie Willcox Smith.
 It is also known for the collection and display of O-gauge model trains that have been on display since about 1972 and includes about 2,000 feet of track and more than 1,000 pieces.
 The museum has also put on a critter ornament display and sale since 1971, with animal ornaments created with only natural materials; some were displayed at the White House in 1984.

+Wildflower and Native Plant Gardens

+The Brandywine Wildflower and Native Plant Gardens are gardens at the museum.
+The gardens were established in 1974 to a design by F. M. Mooberry.
+In 1979 Lady Bird Johnson dedicated the gardens to Ford B. Draper and Henry A. Thouron for their contributions to the Brandywine Conservancy.
+The gardens include wildflowers, trees, and shrubs set within landscaped woodlands, wetland, flood plain, and meadow.